HebronFramework/Hebron/README.md

 https://github.com/StbSharp
 https://github.com/StbRust

-If you want something to be ported on C# or Rust, feel free to create the corresponding issue.
+If you want some C project ported to C# or Rust, feel free to create the corresponding issue.